Ebunwadi/EduStipend-Task/README.md

 ## How to run this app

-Install all the server npm packages
+Install all the server npm packages:
   `npm install --save` or `yarn install --save`

-Running the app
+Running the app:
   `npm start` or `yarn start` whose value is `nodemon index.js`

 Extra Note